DDLund/Solar-powerplant-analysis/README.md

 The goal is to investigate the data to answer the following questions:

-1) Can we predict the power generation given a weather prediction?
+1) Can we predict daily power yield given a weather prediction?
 2) Can we identify underperforming power inverters?
 3) Can we predict when a power inverter will underperform?